rspencer01/dent/docs/shaders.rst

 This guide assumes some knowledge of OpenGL shaders and pipelines.
-If you are new to all this, it is suggested to copy one of the shaders from an existing project and tweak it to your needs.
+If you are new to all this, it is suggested to copy one of the shaders from an existing project and tweak it to your needs, or only use the builtin shaders.

 ======================== =================== ==============================
  Shader type             Filename            Required